k8s-school/openshift-advanced/README.md

 ## Slides and materials

-Real time information is share through [the pad](https://annuel.framapad.org/p/k8s-school?lang=en)
+Real time information is shared through [the pad](https://annuel.framapad.org/p/k8s-school?lang=en)

 All slides are [on the website](https://www.k8s-school.fr/pdf)